-Applicants must be currently enrolled at UT-Austin and admitted to candidacy.
+Applicants must be currently enrolled at UT-Austin.
 Awards are based on major accomplishments since entering Graduate School, a well-defined program of research that combines international and business perspectives, a strong personal statement, and a letter of recommendation from the applicant’s doctoral advisor.

-Application Deadline: February 1 for the following academic year
+Application Deadline: November 7, 2016, for the 2016/17 academic year

-Center for International Business Education and Research (CIBER)
+Center for Global Business